-I currently lead design on FusionWave, a digital signage platform that automates dynamic content for university recreation departments.
+I currently lead design on FusionWave, a digital signage platform that simplifies content creation and management for university recreation staff across North America.
 The following is a breakdown of my involvement in the product from day one to its current state.

-Once the product had the official go-ahead, I began having regular meetings with a group of clients who matched our target audience.
-From hereon, I'll refer to them as "SIG" (Special Interest Group).
-The insights from these conversations helped my team understand the day-to-day workflow of our end users, define our MVP (Minimum Viable Product) feature list.
+Once the product had the official go-ahead, I began conducting regular user interviews with a group of clients in our user group.
+These clients were our "SIG" (Special Interest Group) for the remainder of the product launch.
+The insights from these conversations helped my team gain empathy for the end user by better understanding their wants and needs.

-By conducting an audit of the many potential features our stakeholders brainstormed during a second design sprint, I was able to identify quite a few trends.
+By conducting an audit of the many potential features our stakeholders brainstormed during a product kickoff workshop, I was able to identify some trends.
 One of the most profound trends was that all of their feature ideas could be supported through the implementation of a 3-panel grid.
-After validating this idea with stakeholders and the SIG, I coined what became our first product design principle, "structured flexibility", which aims to give users creative autonomy within constraints that maintain visual best practices.
+After testing this direction with the SIG and stakeholders, I coined what became the first product design principle for Wave, "structured flexibility", which aims to give users creative autonomy within constraints that maintain visual best practices.

 As we continued to build the product, it was important that we kept our persona's up to date to ensure we were always designing with the end user in mind.
 That is why I set it as an internal design goal to evaluate the accuracy of our key persona's quarterly by conducting additional user interviews.